jafarovr/publishify/README.md

 ### More?

 The project is currently under development.
 I am learning/improving my Node.js skills and as well as working on this project.
 More features will be added soon.
-Feel free to contribute to the project and mail me at rj@rjv.me for any suggestions/bugs.
+Use it on your own risk!
+Feel free to contribute to the project and/or contact me for any suggestions/bugs.

 ### License